Skip to Content

 Use one of the following ways to create cron jobs.
 UI creation is the primary recommended path.

 1. UI (Recommended) Create a SysCron record through your admin UI or metadata console.
-After saving, activate the job if needed.
+Set tenantJobMode only when you need multi-tenant fan-out or cross-tenant execution.

 2. Predefined data Seed SysCron records during system initialization or migrations, then activate them when the service starts.